shahlaa1212/Summer-TheChance2/README.md

 The app is built using the following technologies:

 - Kotlin: The app is built using the Kotlin programming language, which offers concise syntax and powerful features.
-- XML: XML tags define the data and used to store and organize data.
+- XML: this tags define the data and used to store and organize data.
 It's easily scalable and simple to develop.
 In Android, the XML is used to implement UI-related data
 - Lottie Library:A powerful web-based Lottie animation tool, designed to create ultra-lightweight, highly customizable and interactive animations for web and apps
 - Motion Layout: MotionLayout is the new layout in Android, to create amazing interactive animations.
 It is a subclass of ConstraintLayout that helps to manage motion and widget animation
 - Android studio IDE: Android Studio provides app builders with an integrated development environment (IDE) optimized for Android apps